Reports and other documents

 |Amendments to Bills and Explanatory Notes

-Electronic versions should be:
+Electronic versions are to be:

 – in searchable PDF format (not a scanned image)